RikkaApps/Riru/template/magisk_module/README.md

 ## Changelog

+### v23.1 (51) (2020-12-18)

+- Restart zygote even for the first time (for "broken environment", such as modules are loaded after than zygote is started)
+- Hide should work for pre-Android-10
+- Prevent crash caused by hiding failure

 ### v23.0 (49) (2020-12-02)

 - Add read file & read dir function for "rirud".
 Modules can use this to read files that zygote itself has no permission to access.